SpaceX partnered with Google to develop satellite internet

-Also read: Tesla brakes bitcoins, which are highly polluted, according to Mask

-Under the terms of the agreement, its Starlink satellite earth stations will be integrated into Google’s data centers, in order to facilitate access to the cloud (remote computing) and the Internet.
+Under the terms of the agreement, Starlink satellite earth stations will be integrated into Google data centers, in order to facilitate access to cloud computing and the Internet.

 SpaceX is working on launching satellite internet service which should allow high speed connection without going through terrestrial infrastructures.

-Gwynne Shotwell, President and CEO, said in a statement.
-SpaceX operation: “The combination of Starlink’s high speed and low latency with infrastructure and resources from Google will give organizations around the world the secure and fast connection they expect.”
+Gwen Shotwell, President and CEO, said in a statement.
+Run SpaceX: “The combination of Starlink’s high speed and low latency with Google’s infrastructure and resources will give organizations around the world the secure and fast connection they expect.”

 “We are proud to work with Google to provide this access to companies, public sector organizations and many other groups around the world,” she added.